Work with Our EDI Team

 Program Coordinator, Equity, Diversity, and Inclusion

-Amani's journey into higher education began with an eager anticipation as an undergraduate student at the University of Massachusetts Amherst, when the emergence of the pandemic swiftly altered the educational landscape, raising concerns among students about the shift to remote learning.
-Amani witnessed firsthand how this transition led to a multitude of challenges, particularly in terms of student services and the persistence of inequalities.
+Amani's journey into higher education began with eager anticipation as an undergraduate student at the University of Massachusetts Amherst.
+However, the emergence of the pandemic swiftly altered the educational landscape, raising concerns among students about the shift to remote learning.
+Amani witnessed firsthand how this transition led to a variety of challenges, particularly in terms of student services and the persistence of inequalities.

 Throughout her studies, Amani developed a profound fascination for linguistics, delving into the intricate tapestry of languages, their trends, and patterns, and uncovering their deep connections to history and society.
-Amani's unwavering focus within the field of linguistics has been to explore the rich interplay between language and its broader cultural context, unraveling the threads that shape our understanding of communication and human interaction.
-Amani had the opportunity to serve in an AmeriCorps-affiliated program alongside 36 esteemed advisors at Boston University.
-In this role as a College Access Advisor within the Boston Public Schools, Amani played a pivotal role in guiding students toward their dreams of higher education.
+Her unwavering focus within the field of linguistics has been to explore the rich interplay between language and its broader cultural context, unraveling the threads that shape our understanding of communication and human interaction.